-Originally a power supply was an iron core transformer with bridge rectifier.
-In the beginning tube rectifiers (from ~1920) were used for this purpose, which were then replaced by selenium, gallium and finally silicon diodes (from ~1960).
+Originally a power supply was an iron core transformer with a bridge rectifier.
+In the beginning tube rectifiers (from ~1920) were used for this purpose, which was then replaced by selenium, gallium and finally silicon diodes (from ~1960).

 Digitization also offers new opportunities, especially the fact that microcontrollers with high computing power are available for a few euros.
 This offers the user better data accessibility.
 The developer can use the measured variables to build up high-performance controls.

 But there are also innovations on the circuit technology basis.
-Meanwhile, there are also topologies that do without the mains rectifier.
+Meanwhile, some topologies do without the mains rectifier.
 Or resonant switching topologies avoid switching losses.
 New technologies also make it possible to simply build bidirectional power supplies.

 Efficiency – (Not) A figure for quality?